kscott67523/archios/README.md

 ## Features

 - **Email Clock-In**: Easily clock in and out using simple commands.
-- **Managerial Dashboard**: Everything included with the employee dashboard plus admin privileges that allow you be up to date with all of your employees at once with no operational overhead: see their availability status, hours worked, and time zone.
+- **Managerial Dashboard**: Everything included with the employee dashboard plus admin privileges that allow you to be up to date with all of your employees at once with no operational overhead: see their availability status, hours worked, and time zone.
-- **Employee Dashboard**: Streamline time tracking with our one-click clock in/clock out feature.
+- **Employee Dashboard**: Streamline time tracking with our one-click clock-in/clock-out feature.
 Showcase your status with a dynamic status indicator that changes color based on availability status ("Available," "Deep Focus," and "Away from Desk").
 - **User-Friendly Interface**: Intuitive and user-friendly interface for seamless navigation.
 - **Multi-Platform Accessibility**: Accessible from any device with email capability.